TESZTALANY/CipherCrusader/README.md

 # CipherCrusader
 CipherCrusader is an open source command line password manager made in python.

 The script is made using Python 3.10 and will not work with previous Python versions.
+You need Python to be installed to run the program.
+You can find instructions on how to do that on https://www.python.org/.

 List of commands:
   - unlock: Used for decrypting the database using the password.